How to Clean a Sponge—Because It’s Really, Really Dirty

 Soaking your sponge in bleach can kill 99.9% of three big strains of bacteria, plus it’s an easy way to clean your sink, too.

 The ugly truth is that it’s virtually impossible to get rid of all bacteria once and for all.
-Bacteria thrives on wet, idle sponges and can grow every 20 minutes.
+Bacteria thrive on wet, idle sponges and can grow every 20 minutes.
 Yuck!
+Try one of our dish sponge picks next time you need to replace yours (which should probably next week).

 If the mere thought of using a sponge makes you lose your appetite, we recommend using paper towels instead.
 It’s not the most eco-friendly option, but it’s significantly cleaner and will work on most food stains.